This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Bench Centres”.

 a) Centre holders may be located in any position

-b) Box type straight edges have rigid cross section for minimum deflection
+b) Box type straight edges have a rigid cross section for minimum deflection

 c) Minimum hardness of bench centre’s base is 180 HB